 The Journey to Bronze

-With bronze, I realized that I could easily create and cast solid bronze artifacts like sculptures, fairies, and other fantasies that captured my sense of the impossible.
-I now make things in metal and this perhaps leaves a more permanent legacy to my work.
+With bronze, I realized that I could easily create solid bronze artifacts like sculptures, fairies, and other fantasies that captured my sense of the impossible.
+I now make beautiful things in metal and this perhaps leaves a more permanent legacy to my work.